Aselith/COMP3421-21T3-Ass1/JUSTIFICATION.md

 ## Section 4: Use of Textures

 This program completes all requirements 4a, 4b, 4c
+Many textures (evidenced by the abundance .png files in /res/img/) are used and applied to multiple or one shape.
+Application alters textures during runtime for the goat shape (for its run animation) and the main menu shpae (for the two little blue squid animation).

 ### How have you fulfilled this requirement?